 Although it was retained in the top model, four out of ten models in the candidate set did not retain an effect of distance band (predictor weight w = 0.66).
 The relative importance of both the number of turbines and its interaction with distance band was even lower (w = 0.42 and w = 0.10, retained in 5 and 2 models in the candidate set respectively).
 With the exception of minimum temperature (w = 0.32) all other predictors were retained in all models in the candidate set (Table 3).

 Thus, although at multiple turbine sites the observed probability of a Pipistrellus bat pass appeared to be lower in the closest (0-100m) distance band compared to the 100-200m distance band, this difference was relatively small (0.29 vs. 0.37) (Figure 2, dark bars, and Table 3).
 Moreover, this effect is no longer apparent when considering model predictions that account for the effects of habitat- and environmental conditions.
-For example, in multiple turbine sites, predicted bat activity ranged from 0.20 to 0.34 in the nearest distance band (0-100m), and from 0.24 to 0.39 in the 100-200m distance band.
+For example, in multiple turbine sites, the predicted probability of bat activity ranged from 0.20 to 0.34 in the nearest distance band (0-100m), and from 0.24 to 0.39 in the 100-200m distance band.
 Similar overlapping prediction intervals apply for both single turbine sites as well as the further distance bands (Figure 2, points and error bars).

 Discussion